piggggggggy/console-vue-query-devtools/README.md

 ## Status

-Actively maintained and used within the cloudforet-io/console codebase.
+This project is actively maintained and used daily in the [cloudforet-io/console](https://github.com/cloudforet-io/console) repository.

-Pull requests and feedback are welcome—this tool may be extended in the future to support other Vue 2.7-based TanStack Query projects.
+While it was originally developed for internal use, the devtools may benefit any Vue 2.7 project using TanStack Query v5.
+Contributions, feedback, and suggestions are very welcome!